WICG/indexed-db-observers/EXPLAINER.md

 Any suggestions for better ways to do this is appreciated, I can't find any normal way to do this.

+# IDBDatabase.observe(...)
+Since creating an observer inside of a transaction is confusing to some users, and sometimes people don't need to do any reading for their observer, a shortcut method can be made on the database that just creates an empty transaction with the given object stores, and then adds the observer.

 # FAQ
 ### Why not expose 'old' values?
 IndexedDB was designed to allow range delete optimizations so that `delete [0,10000]` doesn't actually have to physically remove those items to return.
 Instead we can store range delete metadata to shortcut these operations when it makes sense.
 Since we have many assumptions for this baked our abstraction layer, getting an 'original' or 'old' value would be nontrivial and incur more overhead.